AbrahamSanders/codec-bpe/README.md

         --n_quantizers 6 \
         --batch_size 8

+    # encode audio files using XCodec2 (16kHz, there is only 1 codebook)
+    python -m codec_bpe.audio_to_codes \
+        --audio_path path/to/audio \
+        --codec_model HKUSTAudio/xcodec2 \
+        --batch_size 1 # XCodec2 only supports batch size 1 for now.

     # encode audio files using FunCodec (16kHz) at 1.5 kbps (6 codebooks)
     python -m codec_bpe.audio_to_codes \
         --audio_path path/to/audio \